An Empirical Study of Self-Admitted Technical Debt in Machine Learning Software: Case Study Results

-Another possible reason could be the fact that the repetitive nature of ML experiments flushes out debt while dead experimental code paths are being refactored.
+While our findings corroborate the idea that SATD in ML projects is both introduced and resolved more rapidly than in non-ML projects, it is important to put these numbers in context.
+Alternative reasons include 1) shorter lifetime of SATD in ML projects may be due to the shorter life cycle of these projects.
+In fact, in our data set, the medium lifecycle of ML projects is 1.15 years, while it is 4.16 years for non-ML projects.
+This is expected, as ML software was relatively new when the data for this study was collected; 2) the repetitive nature of ML experiments may flush out debt while dead experimental code paths are being refactored.
 This is corroborated by the 52\% of cases of SATD removal in ML code that coincided with the deletion of the actual source code file.
 For the remaining 48\% of cases, the file was only modified.
 This may indicate that SATD removal often happens during massive refactoring, where the debt-containing files are deleted.

-Overall, our findings corroborate the idea that SATD in ML projects is both introduced and resolved more rapidly than in non-ML projects.
-This higher code churn rate in ML software development was further discussed and evidenced in the results of RQ1 (see Section~\ref{subsec.rq1}), providing additional support for our initial assertions.
-Prior research found that higher churn also correlates with higher likelihood of bugs~\cite{Morales15,mauerer2021search}.
+3) the high code churn characteristic of ML projects, reflecting their fast-paced and iterative development cycles.
+This higher code churn rate in ML software development was further discussed and evidenced in the results of RQ1 (see Section~\ref{subsec.rq1}) and Figure (\ref{fig.ml_non_ml_comparison}-d), providing additional support for our initial assertions.
+Furthermore, prior research found that higher churn also correlates with higher likelihood of bugs~\cite{Morales15,mauerer2021search}. \\ Overall, further research, particularly qualitative studies are needed to determine whether rapid SATD turnover in ML projects reflects healthy refactoring or risk-prone instability.

 \begin{Summary}{Summary of RQ4}{} SATD is both introduced and removed significantly earlier in ML projects in comparison to non-ML projects. \end{Summary}

 Figure~\ref{fig.interpretation} shows mean Shapely values obtained for the best performing Random Forest model (from the bootstrapping analysis).
 Our models from the bootstrapping analysis have a median Precision of 93\%, Recall of 98.8\%, and F1 Score of 95.8\%. \\ \textbf{SATD introduced during large code changes (Churn\_{[}diff{]}) spanning multiple files (MD\_{[}diff{]}) are likely to be long-lasting SATD} according to our explanatory model.
 The timing of the commit, i.e., PT\_{[}hist{]} (Project Time) and LCT\_{[}hist{]} (Last Commit Time) also appear to be important factors in the duration of SATDs in the studied projects.
 Long-lasting SATDs are added at a median of 231 days, as compared to quickly removed SATDs which are added at a median of 7 days (i.e., towards the beginning of the project).